MarkusPeitl/my-linux-scripts/docs/install-appimage.md

-# Short instruction on how to install an appimage and create the desktop shortcut
+# Short instruction on how to install an AppImage and create the desktop shortcut

+On a linux based system.

-Call this script with the appimage path and the name the program (binary) should have afterwards.
+Call this script with the **appimage path** and the **new name** the program (binary) should have afterwards.
+`install-appimage.sh ~/Downloads/my-downloaded.AppImage installed-bin-name`
+On some ways on how to get this script on your computer see at the bottom of this page.

 ```bash
 START_DIR=$(pwd)